 Land’s End to John o’Groats, LEJOG, End-to-End… for most, this Iconic Journey needs little introduction, but for those unfamiliar, it’s your chance to ride from the bottom of the UK to the very top.
 It’s an epic challenge of over 1,000 miles through 3 countries and countless counties – something we at Saddle Skedaddle like to call a cycling extravaganza – it’s Britain at its very best!
 But what can you expect if you decide to sign up?
 Read on to discover everything you need to know about this legendary long-distance route.

 Saddle Skedaddle has been offering Land’s End to John o’Groats since 2006.
 Our co-founder, Andrew Straw was even the one to guide it back in the day.
-It was an established route well before Saddle Skedaddle even existed, so it’s not one we can claim we created.
-However, over the years we have carefully developed our itineraries, to bring you what we believe to be the ultimate way to enjoy it at the speed of the bike.
+As a journey, LEJOG has been around well before Skedaddle even existed – two brothers John and Robert Naylor first walked from John o’ Groats to Land’s End in 1871.
+However, there is no fixed route for completing your LEJOG journey and over the years we have carefully developed our itineraries to bring you what we believe to be the ultimate way to enjoy it at the speed of the bike.

 With many years leading LEJOG tours, you’ll enjoy all the benefits of our experience and wisdom.
-Regular Skedaddle guide Peter Eagan, has ridden the route at least 20 times with us and personally tweaks our itineraries each year, hand-selecting the very best roads for their quality of cycling and scenic sights.
+Long-standing and recently retired Skedaddle LEJOG guide Peter Eagan, has guided the route at least 40 times with us, tweaking the itineraries each year and hand-selecting the very best roads for their quality of cycling and scenic sights.
 He’s also been known to add in sections based on feedback from folk who have ridden the route with us over the years, locals from regions we pass through who are aware of even better roads to take.

 The Highlights

 With over 1,000 miles to conquer there is a lot to see on the route!
 Everyone has their favourite day and memorable moments, for a variety of different reasons – they’ve maybe seen it on the television and always wanted to visit, have friends and family in the area or just never thought they would make it to the hotel that day.
-Having led over 20 tours for us, we asked guide Peter for his favourite parts of the journey…
+Having led over 40 tours for us, we asked guide Peter for his favourite parts of the LEJOG route…

 Entering into the Trough of Bowland in Lancashire you see proper remote countryside and you often hear riders asking where all the people went.
 There’s more sheep here than folk and it honestly blows their mind – some riders have never seen such big open spaces and they start to realise there are still some truly wild places left in the UK.